ninadpchaudhari/React-Tutorial/ReadMe.md

 note: as you make changes in code, the same is auto reflected to your browser.

+### Syntax for setState.
+Please read about state.
+It is a bunch of variables a component can store.
+You update variables in state by calling the `.setState(Object)` method.
+It takes a Object as a parameter the syntax is : {<Var to update> : <The value>} Checkout the way W3c School's form handling for reference or my addition form.

 ## Consuming the Addition API we saw previously
 please refer to the [w3school forms](https://www.w3schools.com/react/react_forms.asp) for more info.
 Before we begin, I am copying `my-client` into a folder `my-addition-client` so the previous section can be reffered.
 ### My plan is such :